"Each Pet's vaccinations are based on their unique needs."

 Typical vaccinations for cats include:

-For more information on vaccinations for your pets, contact us.
+For more information on vaccinations for your pets, you can request an appointment or contact us.

 - Rabies: Cats get the first 2 shots for rabies 3 weeks apart after 12 weeks of age.
 They then get another shot 1 year later followed by inoculations every 3 years.
 This vaccine is federally regulated and required by law for public safety.